isomerpages/moe-fernvalepri/_our-departments/Mother Tongue Language.md

 6\. **Language cum Talent Competitions**

-We see both the internal and external competitions as good platforms for our pupils to become confident speakers of the Tamil Language.
-Hence, our pupils are strongly encouraged to take part in these competitions every year.
-To ensure that every Tamil child in our school gets an opportunity to take part in a competition, ‘Kavinkalai’ competitions are organised and held yearly.
-Over the last few years, ‘Kavinkalai” has gained popularity among our children and it is heartwarming to see an increase in the participation rate.
+We see both the internal and external competitions as good platforms for our pupils to become confident speakers of the Tamil Language. &nbsp;Hence, our pupils are strongly encouraged to take part in these competitions every year.
+To ensure that every Tamil child in our school gets an opportunity to take part in a competition, ‘Kavinkalai’ competitions are organised and held yearly. &nbsp;&nbsp;Over the last few years, ‘Kavinkalai” has gained popularity among our children and it is heartwarming to see an increase in the participation rate.

 7\. **Diwali Dazzle**

-Our annual ‘Diwali Dazzle’ is another platform that enables our pupils to showcase their hidden talents.
-‘Diwali Dazzle’ is an annual concert which is held on the eve of Deepavali.
+Our annual ‘Diwali Dazzle’ is another platform that enables our pupils to showcase their hidden talents. &nbsp;‘Diwali Dazzle’ is an annual concert which is held on the eve of Deepavali.
 Within a minimum time span of thirty minutes, our pupils together with our parent volunteers put up marvellous performances during this concert, making it to be the limelight of stage performances at Fernvale every year.

 8\. **Toastmasters In Tamil**

-The ‘Toastmasters In Tamil’ workshop is designed specially for our Primary 5 pupils.
-We are one of the first few schools to implement this programme in Tamil for primary school pupils.
-The two day programme serves as a platform for our students to overcome their fear and anxiety towards public speaking and to improve on their public speaking skills.
-Pupils are mentored by our very own parent volunteer who has been trained and has several years of experience as a Tamil Toastmaster.
+The ‘Toastmasters In Tamil’ workshop is designed specially for our Primary 5 pupils. &nbsp;We are one of the first few schools to implement this programme in Tamil for primary school pupils. &nbsp;The two day programme serves as a platform for our students to overcome their fear and anxiety towards public speaking and to improve on their public speaking skills. &nbsp;Pupils are mentored by our very own parent volunteer who has been trained and has several years of experience as a Tamil Toastmaster.